essykings/python-datetime/README.md

 ## Important points to keep in mind
 Let's look at some of the best practices to keep in mind when working with timezones in python.

-- It is recommended to always work with UTC s this eliminates the need for timezones, which can make the process very complicated.
+- It is recommended to always work with UTC s this eliminates the need for timezones, which is prone to errors due to time difference in different regions
-- When working with dates and times, only use UTC.
+- When working with dates and times, always use UTC.
 - You should only convert datetimes to local time when displaying to the user.

 ## Conclusion
 There are very many scenarios where you will work with date and time in real-world applications.
-For example when you need to in
+For example:

-- schedule a script to run at some particular timings
+- when you want to schedule a script to run at some particular timings
-- filtering date from particular days
+- when filtering date from particular days
-- extracting data from certain APIs at specific times every day and so on
+- when extracting data from certain APIs at specific times every day
-- applications that keep track of events, appointments or bookings
+- in applications that keep track of events, appointments or bookings and so on.